IntersectMBO/product-documentation/working-group/core-infrastructure-roadmap-working-group/README.md

 1. **Vocabulary & Definitions**: A standard language, vocabulary, measures,  categories-of-item, drivers to be defined within the group
 2. **Communication Plan**: Clear communication for the Continuity Backlog to illustrate where it currently fits in the lifecycle process and how it will evolve
 3. **The Process** has two separate goals:
-   1. Aggregate relevant (core infrastructure) items from CIPs, CPS, SIGs, Intersect TWGs' backlogs and prioritize them for funding / development.
+   1. Aggregate relevant (Roadmap) items from CIPs, CPS, SIGs, Intersect TWGs' backlogs and prioritize them for funding / development.
    2. Define tiers in the Roadmap (defined, research-pending, poc ready, research paper)
 4. **Vision**: Create a clear map of current State and an open collaborative Journey Map for getting to Future state with contributions from the rest of the community.